Priyanshu-Iron/4-in-a-row/README.md

 # 4-in-a-Row Game

+---

+## 📚 Assignment Project for Internship Application

+This project was developed as part of my application process to secure an engineering internship.
+The goal was to design and implement a real-time, backend-driven version of the classic game 4 in a Row (Connect Four), supporting both player-vs-player and player-vs-bot gameplay, with real-time features and persistent storage.

+### 📝 Assignment Brief
+- **Game Objective:** Build a real-time, backend-driven version of the classic game 4 in a Row, playable between two players or a competitive bot.
+- **Gameplay Requirements:** Players take turns dropping discs into a 7x6 grid, aiming to connect four discs vertically, horizontally, or diagonally to win.
+- **Technical Requirements:** Develop a multiplayer game server using Node.js or GoLang, implement player matchmaking with a competitive bot fallback, and use WebSockets for real-time gameplay.
+- **Gameplay Features:** Real-time updates, 30-second reconnection window, and a leaderboard.
+- **Frontend Requirements:** A basic frontend with a 7x6 grid, username input, disc dropping, real-time opponent moves, result display, and leaderboard.
+- **Backend Requirements:** In-memory game state, persistent storage for completed games, and optional Kafka integration for analytics.

+---

+## 🌐 Live Game URL

+**Play the deployed game here:** [https://four-in-a-row-1-we1f.onrender.com/](https://four-in-a-row-1-we1f.onrender.com/)

+> Both backend and frontend are deployed on Render.com for seamless real-time gameplay and demonstration.

+# 4-in-a-Row Game

 A real-time multiplayer **4-in-a-Row** (Connect Four) game with competitive AI, built using the MERN stack with advanced features including Kafka analytics, MongoDB persistence, and WebSocket real-time gameplay.

 ## 🎮 Live Demo